robinpowered/glamorous-native/README.md

 ##### supported props

-By default `GlamorousComponent` supports two props: `style` and `theme` which ar used to override the styles of the component in different scenarios.
+By default `GlamorousComponent` supports two props: `style` and `theme` which are used to override the styles of the component in different scenarios.
 For a more detailed explanation see [Overriding component styles](#overriding-component-styles) and [Theming](#theming) sections below.

 ##### `innerRef`